 Students may add/drop courses during the first week of the semester without penalty.
 After this week students are responsible for all charges.
 A student may withdraw during the first week of the semester by following withdrawal procedures and paying a $50 withdrawal fee.
 Registration charges will be removed from the account and room/board charges may be prorated.
 Withdrawals may occur after the first week of the semester however, the registration charges will not be reduced and a $50 withdrawal fee will be assessed.

 Each registered Troy University student will receive a Refund Selection Kit from BankMobile that contains their personal access code.
-To receive any refunds from the University, a student must activate his or her refund preference.
+To receive any refunds from the University, a student must select his or her refund preference.
+For more information visit BankMobile.
 During the refund selection process, the student will choose how to receive his or her refund money.
 Refund options include:

-- Electronic Deposit to a BankMobile Vibe Account – If you open a BankMobile Vibe account (upon identity verification), money is deposited the same business day BankMobile receives funds from the University.
+- DEPOSIT TO A BANKMOBILE VIBE ACCOUNT – If you open a BankMobile Vibe checking account (upon identity verification), money is deposited the same business day BankMobile receives funds from your school.

 A student who is withdrawn from the University for disciplinary reasons, or for other similar reasons, is not eligible for any refund or reduction in semester charges.